Acoustic monitoring of the gelation of a colloidal suspension: Correlation between rheological and acoustical results

 We observe that sound speed does not vary significantly over the duration of the experiment.
 This is probably due to the fact that it is dominated by the solvent compressibility, which does not evolve during gelation.
 The tiny remaining evolution (overall increase observed in this example) is not reproducible from one experiment to another and probably reflects some very local changes in the gel.
 We consequently will not exploit data from sound speed in the following.
 On the contrary, the attenuation displays a reproducible and progressive increase during the gelation process.

-This evolution for the different samples is plotted on Fig.~\ref{fig:US_attenuation_vs_time}.
-We observe that, despite some variability, attenuation overall increases in time and is faster for higher brine concentrations: this qualitative observation is consistent with the aforementioned literature on Ludox gels~\cite{trompette_2003,trompette_2004,cao_2010} and our own rheological measurements of~\ref{subsec3_1}.
+This evolution for the samples of different brine concentrations is plotted on Fig.~\ref{fig:US_attenuation_vs_time}.
+Despite some variability, attenuation overall increases in time and dynamics is faster for higher brine concentrations: this qualitative observation is consistent with the aforementioned literature on Ludox gels~\cite{trompette_2003,trompette_2004,cao_2010} and our own rheological measurements of~\ref{subsec3_1}.
 This is also consistent with the fact that acoustic attenuation is somehow related to dissipation in the material, thus to the viscous modulus $G''$.
-As in our rheological experiments, the sample at brine concentration $[\mathrm{NaCl}]=\SI{0.35}{\mole\per\liter}$ did not fully gelify over the duration of the experiment: we will display the associated result but exclude it from fit.
+As in our rheological experiments, the sample at brine concentration $[\mathrm{NaCl}]=\SI{0.35}{\mole\per\liter}$ did not fully gelify over the duration of the experiment: we will display the associated result but exclude it from further analysis.

 In order to compare our results with rheometrical characterization, we need to define a typical gelation time $\tau_\text{US}$ from the acoustic measurements.
-Here, there is no apparent delay in the evolution of $\alpha$ and noise in our data makes difficult to obtain a rising time at a given percent of the final value.
-Instead of smoothing the obtained curves, we fit the evolution by a generic exponential function:
+Here, there is no apparent delay in the evolution of $\alpha$ and noise in our data makes difficult to obtain a robust rising time.
+We propose to fit the evolution by a generic exponential function:

 Such an evolution describes satisfactorily the evolution of attenuation, as shown in Fig.~\ref{fig:US_example}, and the resulting gelation times are plotted for varying brine concentration in Fig.~\ref{fig:US_time_vs_conc}.
-By reproducing the experiment, typical relative variations of $\tau_\text{US}$ are of about $\SI{20}{\percent}$.
+When reproducing the experiment with samples of similar composition, typical relative variations of $\tau_\text{US}$ are of about $\SI{20}{\percent}$.

 The evolution of gelation time again follows an exponential evolution with brine concentration, given by Eq.~(\ref{eq:tau_exp_conc}) with $\tau_{0,\text{US}} \simeq \SI{8.4e5}{\second}$ and $\kappa_\text{US} = \SI{9.5(8)}{\liter\per\mole}$.